streamanalyze/sa.documentation/README.md

 create function phones(person@my_relational p) -> telephone@my_relational t as select t where phones(ssn(p)) = ext_no(t);
 Notice that only relationship functions with a single argument and result can be generated, i.e. composite foreign keys are not supported.
 6.3 Defining new wrappers
 Wrappers make data sources queryable.
 Some wrapper functionality is completely data source independent while other functionality is specific for a particular kind of data source.
-Therefore, to share wrapper functionality Amos II contains a type hierarchy of wrappers.
+Therefore, to share wrapper functionality sa.amos contains a type hierarchy of wrappers.
 In this section we describe common functionality used for defining any kind of wrapper.
 6.3.1 Data sources

 Types and objects of type Datasource describe properties of different kinds of data sources accessible through Amos II.
-Each kind of wrapped data source has a corresponding data source type, for example type Amos, Relational, or Jdbc to describe Amos II peers, relational databases, or relational data bases accessed through JDBC, respectively.
+Each kind of wrapped data source has a corresponding data source type, for example type Amos, Relational, or Jdbc to describe sa.amos peers, relational databases, or relational data bases accessed through JDBC, respectively.
 These types are all subtypes of type Datasource.
 Each instance of a data source type represents a particular data source of that kind, e.g. a particular relational database accessed trough JDBC are instances of type Jdbc.

 6.3.2 Mapped types